The Wayfarer’s Repose

 “I’m dry,” said her companion.
 His response was as dry as he was.

 Xander Fairwright pulled his hood tighter for emphasis.
-He was at least a foot shorter than Brota.
-He walked beside her with a slight limp, and leaned heavily on a walking stick that was carved with a ravens head.
+He was at least a foot shorter than Brota and walked beside her with a slight limp.
+He leaned heavily on a walking stick that was carved with a ravens head.
 The cloak was enchanted to keep him warm and dry.
+It was a simple dwoemer, but it took daily maintenance to tend to the symbols.
 Clean was another story.
 Mud from the road had caked and discolored the hem of the otherwise blue and gold robe.

 “Help me up.”
 She reached out a hand for help.
 She was laughing.